Vietnam.vn - Nền tảng quảng bá Việt Nam

 PHOTO: RUSSIAN MINISTRY OF DEFENSE

 Earlier, TASS news agency quoted a statement from the Russian Defense Ministry saying that Moscow had carried out a raid on a Ukrainian training area in Dnipropetrovsk on March 1, causing up to 150 casualties, including 30 foreign training officers.
-Russia said it targeted members of the 157th Mechanized Brigade of Ukraine who were undergoing training.
+Russia said it targeted members of Ukraine's 157th Mechanized Brigade who were undergoing training.

-Prominent Ukrainian military blogger Yury Butusov said 30 to 40 soldiers were killed and 90 wounded.
-Kyiv did not give exact casualties.
-Mr Syrskyi said a commission had been set up to investigate the attack and the head of the training centre and the commander of the unit based there had been suspended pending an investigation.
+A prominent Ukrainian military blogger, Yury Butusov, said 30 to 40 soldiers were killed and 90 wounded.
+Kyiv did not release exact casualties.
+Mr. Syrskyi said a commission had been set up to investigate the attack and the head of the training center and the commander of the unit based there had been suspended pending an investigation.

 Ukrainian Intelligence: Russia Preparing Large-Scale UAV Attack

-Vadym Skibitskyi, Deputy Head of the Main Directorate of Defense Intelligence of Ukraine (HUR), said that the Russian military is planning to increase the production of UAVs and prepare for a large-scale attack on Ukraine.
+Vadym Skibitskyi, Deputy Head of the Ukrainian Defense Intelligence Directorate (HUR), said that the Russian military is planning to increase UAV production and prepare for a large-scale attack on Ukraine.

 In an interview with RBC Ukraine, Mr. Skibitskyi said: “According to Russian commanders, if Moscow fulfills the plans set in the first half of this year, they will be able to launch an attack with 500 UAVs at the same time.”